How To Use

 This document may not be changed or modified.
 If you want to make changes in the document you must make an entirely new one.
 This includes, but is not limited to, appointing a new Agent as discussed above.

 You should consider designating an Alternate Agent in the event that your Agent is unwilling, unable, unavailable, or ineligible to act as your Agent.
 Any Alternate Agent you designate will have the same authority to make health care decisions for you

 This power of attorney will not be effective unless signed in the presence of 2 or more qualified witnesses.
 The following people may not act as witnesses: the nominated Agent or Alternate Agent; your spouse; any lawful heirs or beneficiaries named in your will or deed.

 Only one of the two witnesses may be your related in any way or capacity to your health or residential care provider for obvious conflict of interest reasons and your personal protection by the law and statute.

-Many states require that each provision be separately initialed.
-Since this has become the standard, you should consider it an absolute requirement to initial each and every paragraph, or sign it in full, if you so prefer.
+Many states require that each provision is separately initialed.
+Since this has become the standard, you should consider it an absolute requirement to initial each and every paragraph or sign it in full, if you so prefer.